imchell/cluster.ai/README.md

 # cluster.ai

 _cluster.ai_ is an out-of-the-box machine learning app for solving simple machine learning tasks.
+Inspirations from [_lobe.ai_](https://www.lobe.ai/).

+Check out the [demo](https://cluster-ai.vercel.app/) (there is currently no mobile version).

 ## How to use